 Certified peer specialists (CPS) provide support and education to individuals and families while they navigate mental health and/or substance use recovery supports and services.
 CPS have played a vital role in Georgia’s mental health and substance use recovery systems for over 20 years.(more…)

-Both of Governor Kemp’s health care proposals received approval from federal health officials in the last two weeks.
+Both of Governor Kemp’s health care proposals were approved by federal health officials in the last two weeks.
 Unfortunately, both proposals fall short of the bold, evidence-based action that Georgians need their state leaders to take.
 These plans may impact you or people you know.
 While some details of the plans are still being sorted out, we have tried to answer some of your early questions here.
 As we learn more and these plans roll out, GHF will keep you updated with the information you need to get covered, stay covered, and help your loved ones do the same.(more…)

 Despite repeated claims otherwise, Georgia’s health insurance marketplace has proven to be resilient for consumers in our state.
 GHF examined the data about Georgia’s 2020 marketplace for our annual Getting Georgia Covered report.
 We found rising enrollment, lower premiums, and increased choices for consumers.
 This annual release tells the story of how Georgia individuals and families are faring in the health insurance marketplace.
 Explore the new interactive digital report to find out more about Georgia’s 2020 marketplace, how it differed from previous years, the Georgians who enrolled and costs of plans, and policy opportunities to increase enrollment, ensure access to care, address affordability, and protect consumers.